survivejs/webpack-book/manuscript/03_introduction.md

 If you post questions to Stack Overflow, tag them using **survivejs**.
 You can use the hashtag **#survivejs** on Twitter for the same result.

 I am available for commercial consulting.
-In my past work, I've helped companies to optimize their usage of webpack.
+In my past work, I have helped companies to optimize their usage of webpack.
 The work has impact on both developer experience and the end users in the form of a more performant and optimized build.

 ## Where to find additional material